 #4.
 Once CPS is involved, you will not be able to reverse your decision.

-Before making the potentially grave decision to contact Child Protective Services, consider alternative solutions as a means of averting parental alienation.
-No matter your choice however, once you involve CPS in your family’s life, there is no going back – investigations will continue even if you decide against pursuing it.
+Consider alternate options to avoid parental alienation before making the possibly disastrous decision to contact Child Protective Services.
+However, once you include CPS in your family’s life, there is no turning back; investigations will continue even if you decide not to pursue it.

-As mandated by law, CPS workers must look into all allegations set forth regardless of whether or not they are deemed credible; thus resulting in irreparable damage to both yours and the opposing parent’s relationship with the child should their be no truth behind them.
+As required by law, CPS workers must investigate all complaints made, regardless of whether they are regarded believable, resulting in irreparable harm to both yours and the opposing parent’s relationship with the child if there is no truth to them.

 Should I call CPS or not?